 Common Names: Ferrum phos; iron phosphate; ferrous phosphate.

 This remedy is best known as the “no clear symptoms” remedy.
 Vague and general symptoms such as fever, pain or inflammation may be present but they don’t have the distinctive or identifying features seen with other remedies.
-For example, a headache worsened by movement points to Bryonia, and a pulsating headache points to Belladonna, but with Ferrum phos, the headache is “just be a headache”.
-Even when a distinctive symptom does sit within the Ferrum phos profile, such as the face alternating between pale and red, it is not often seen.
-As a result, Ferrum phos is mostly used after a process of elimination – when symptoms are so vague that no other remedy suits.
+For example, a headache worsened by movement points to Bryonia, and a pulsating headache points to Belladonna, but with Ferrum Phos, the headache is “just a headache”.
+Even when a distinctive symptom does sit within the Ferrum Phos profile, such as the face alternating between pale and red, it is not often seen.
+As a result, Ferrum Phos is mostly used after a process of elimination – when symptoms are so vague that no other remedy suits.

 - Headaches with fever.